 Atlanta, GA 30303

-What makes a personal injury claim?
+What makes a personal injury claim in Atlanta, GA?

 A personal injury claim results when a person sustains serious or fatal injuries due to the negligence of another.
 Negligence of another party is the key factor in a personal injury claim.
 If an accident occurred due to coincidence or personal negligence, a personal injury claim may not be possible.

 The definition of negligence in a personal injury claim is when a party acts in a careless way that causes injury to another person.
 In order to establish that negligence caused your accident and resulting injuries, you must have proof of the elements of negligence.